Resources

 16) Discount brokers offer their services for lower percentages, but won’t provide a full-service experience that a standard real estate agent provides.

 17) Most title, escrow, and settlement agencies set their own fees.
-Comparison shopping among offices in your area could help you find lower rates.
+By comparing prices of different offices in your area, you may find lower rates.

 18) There’s a good possibility that, as a military home seller, you haven’t lived in your home for ten years.
 If not, you could be eligible for a title insurance reissue rate.
-If your title insurance policy was written to cover more time than you’ve owned the house, a reissue rate request might add to savings.
+If your title insurance policy covers more time than you have owned the house, you can request a reissue rate to save money.

 Prepare yourself early for the closing process by choosing an experienced real estate agent.
 Read over explanations of terms and fees, and dig into your financial records to decide if you have enough cash upfront to pay for taxes and fees or if it's better to deduct them from the home's sale.
 Don’t forget to find out how many mortgage payments you have left.

-On average, the amount of time from listing your home until closing day takes about two months.
+On average, the time from listing your home until closing day takes about two months.
 Hot markets will move much faster, and slower markets won’t move as quickly.
-Regardless of the length of time, closing details remain the same.
+Regardless of the time, closing details remain the same.

 By Dawn M. Smith

-Download our free ebook created just for home sellers!
+Download our free guide created just for home sellers!

 Home_Selling_Ebook_(1)